cyber-valley/cvland/pages/aloe vera.md

 		- flower: grows on a tall raceme; tubular, yellow or orange, and pollinated by [[insects]] and [[birds]]. blooms once the plant matures.
 			- contains [[flavonoids]], [[nectar]] (rich in [[sugars]]), and trace amounts of volatile [[essential oils]].
 		- fruit: a small dry capsule that splits open when mature, releasing flat, black [[seeds]].
-			- seeds contain small amounts of [[protein]] and trace oils but are rarely used medicinally or nutritionally.
+			- seeds contain small amounts of [[proteins]] and trace oils but are rarely used medicinally or nutritionally.
 		- bark: absent; aloe vera is herbaceous and non-woody.
 		- timber: not applicable; lacks woody tissue.
 	- environment:: arid to semi-arid climates with full sun and sandy, well-drained soil